Professionals and special guests

 A Go congress wouldn’t be complete without Pros.
 A standout this year would certainly be Michael Redmond 9P, the only Westerner ever to reach such a rank.
-Also in attendance is Yeonwoo Cho of South Korea, the very popular YouTuber, owner and administrator of the channel: GoProYeonwoo.
+Also in attendance is Yeonwoo Cho 2P of South Korea, the very popular YouTuber, owner and administrator of the channel: GoProYeonwoo.
+Rounding out these special attendees is Inseong Wang 8D, a veteran teacher and former European champion whose online school and Congress lectures have helped generations of Western players improve.
 Below are bios and pictures for players who have agreed to come to this year’s congress:

 Michael Redmond, Professional 9 dan